bodmandao/celo-lottery/README.md

 ```
 The journey begins with understanding the core components of the smart contract.
 Key variables manage essential aspects like the manager (contract creator), players, winners, round duration, minimum participation thresholds, and round status.
 Events act as notifications, signaling winner selection and prize distribution.
 Modifiers enforce access control and restrict certain functions to authorized users.
 The constructor initializes the contract, setting the manager, minimum players, and initial round status.

+1. **`address public manager`**:
+   - Stores the address of the manager or administrator of the lottery contract.
+   - Declared as `public`.
+   - Participants are added to this array when they call the `enter` function to join the lottery.

+2. **`address[] public players`**:
+   - An array that stores the addresses of all the participants who have entered the lottery.
+   - Declared as `public`.
+   - Participants are added to this array when they call the `enter` function to join the lottery.

+3. **`address public lastWinner`**:
+   - Stores the address of the last winner of the lottery.
+   - Declared as `public`.

+4. **`uint256 public roundEndTime`**:
+   - Stores the timestamp indicating when the current round of the lottery will end.
+   - Declared as `public`.

+5. **`uint256 public minimumPlayers`**:
+   - Stores the minimum number of players required to start a new round of the lottery.
+   - Declared as `public`.

+6. **`bool public isRoundActive`**:
+   - A boolean flag that indicates whether a round of the lottery is currently active or not.
+   - Declared as `public`.

 These variables represent essential components of the lottery smart contract.
 The manager initiates the lottery, players contribute funds to participate, lastWinner keeps track of the previous winner, roundEndTime determines when a round ends, minimumPlayers sets the threshold for starting a new round, and isRoundActive indicates whether a round is currently active.

 ### 2.2 Event
 ```solidity
 event LotteryWinner(address winner, uint256 amount);
 ```

+This event is emitted when a winner is selected at the end of a lottery round.

+- **Parameters**:
+  - `winner` (address): The address of the winner.
+  - `amount` (uint256): The amount of funds won by the winner.

 When this event is emitted within the smart contract, it records the winner's address and the corresponding prize amount.
 This logged information can be observed by external applications or user interfaces, enabling them to track and display details about lottery winners and prize amounts on the blockchain.

 ### 2.3 Modifiers